j4mesd4les/j4mesd4les/README.md

 ### I'm J4mes D4les a BSIT student now can confidently say i now know how to use GIT and GITHUB without using or guided by an AI model after grinding for 7 straight days of learning Git alone
 - But now i could ship my own artisanal human handmade trash code without an LLM telling me what to do.
-- My projects code are trash but atleast it my trash not an AI-trash.
+- My projects code are trash but atleast it my trash not an AI-trash. (some of them actually made by AI)

 -----------------------------------------------------------------------------------------------------------------------
 #### Today (7/17/2026) as of writing this I've finished 3 courses from a mysterious website after grinded the whole summer from April - July i learned the following: